Trump's order could hold families together indefinitely. But where will they stay?

 Trump signed the order Wednesday afternoon, halting the family-separation policy his administration instituted earlier this year.

-The executive order calls on Attorney General Jeff Sessions to file a request with a federal court in California to modify a 1997 court settlement which sets standards for the government’s detention of migrant children, so that migrant families could be detained together through their criminal proceedings for illegal entry charges and for any other immigration proceedings.
+The executive order calls on Attorney General Jeff Sessions to file a request with a federal court in California to modify a 1997 court settlement that sets standards for the government’s detention of migrant children, so that migrant families could be detained together through their criminal proceedings for charges of illegal entry and for any other immigration proceedings.

 Previously, as a result of that settlement, known as the Flores decision, children could not be detained with their families for more than 20 days.
 The Trump administration may now try to defy that time limit and hold the families until the parents can have their cases adjudicated, since they will continue to be prosecuted for crossing the border illegally.